 Tzatziki is a traditional Greek garlic, yogurt and cucumber sauce, that is known and loved around the world.
 It is also known as “gyro sauce”, because it is commonly used in stuffed pita bread with gyro meat (souvlaki).

 Tzatziki is cool and refreshing with creamy and light texture.
-It is a very versatile dip and of course the ideal match for that super tasty souvlaki or grilled meat!
+It is a very versatile dip and of course the ideal match for that super tasty chicken souvlaki, lamb souvlaki, pork souvlaki, beef souvlaki, grilled meats and of course a traditional greek salad!

 Ingredients for an Authentic Greek Tzatziki sauce recipe